Shai9/Grossy/sanity/README.md

-# Sanity Clean Content Studio
+# Sanity Movies Content Studio

-- This is the sanity backend.
+- Backend api data for our  vegetables/ greens powered by sanity studio